Northumbrian dialect

+Northumberland and Durham dialect, Northumbrian dialect, or in England North East dialect is any one of several traditional English dialects spoken in the historic counties of Northumberland and County Durham.
+The term Northumbrian can refer to the region of Northumbria but can also refer specifically to the county of Northumberland.
+This article focuses on the former definition and thus includes varieties from throughout the wider region, including County Durham.

-Northumbrian dialect or Northumbrian English is any of several English language varieties spoken in the traditional English region of Northumbria, which includes most of the North East England government region.
-The traditional Northumbrian dialect is a moribund older form of the dialect spoken in the area which is closely related to Scots and Cumbrian and shares with them a common origin in Northumbrian Old English.
+The traditional Northumbrian dialect is a moribund older form of the dialect spoken in the area.
+It is closely related to Scots and Cumbrian and shares with them a common origin in Old Northumbrian.

 The traditional dialect has spawned multiple modern varieties, and Northumbrian dialect can also be used to broadly include all of them: